ecmwf-projects/cads-messages/contents/satellite/2025-04-24-known-issued-satellite-earth-radiation-budget.md

 live: true
 ---

-Following a change to the reanalysis dataset the EBAF version has been increased from Ed 4.2 to Ed 4.2.1 from August 2024 onwards.
+EBAF version has been increased from Ed 4.2 to Ed 4.2.1.
 Please see the Known issues section under the Documentation tab for more details.